Can You See Who Views Your Instagram Profile Without an App

 What they really do is quietly grab the usernames of people who recently liked or commented on your posts, then present that recycled list as your “profile viewers.”
 It looks convincing because you recognize the names, but it is a magic trick, not tracking.

-The bigger problem is what you hand over to use them.
-Security researchers at SecurityScorecard have documented these apps harvesting user data and selling it on, and logging in with your Instagram credentials can get your account phished, hijacked, or permanently banned.
+Logging in with your Instagram credentials can also get the account phished, hijacked, or permanently banned.
 I would not put my login anywhere near one.

 Before: You install a “profile viewer” app, log in, and it shows you a slick list of ten recent “stalkers.”